North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 UConn Schedule Analysis

-- The Huskies clinched their best win of the season on November 19, when they secured a 62-44 victory over the Minnesota Golden Gophers, who rank inside the top 50 (No. 36), according to our computer rankings.
+- The Huskies' best victory of the season came against the Minnesota Golden Gophers, a top 50 team (No. 36), according to our computer rankings.
+The Huskies picked up the 62-44 road win on November 19.

-- When facing Quadrant 1 opponents, the Huskies are 1-3 (.250%) -- tied for the 16th-most victories, but also tied for the ninth-most defeats.
+- The Huskies have tied for the 16th-most Quadrant 1 victories in the nation (one), but also have tied for the ninth-most Quadrant 1 defeats (three).

+- UConn has tied for the fifth-most Quadrant 2 wins in the country (two).

 UConn 2023-24 Best Wins